matiasborneman/matiasborneman/README.md

 <h1 align="center">Hi 👋, I'm Matias Borneman</h1>
-<h3 align="center">A passionate developer, graphic design and it support from Argentina</h3>
+<h3 align="center">A passionate developer, graphic design and IT support from Argentina</h3>

 - 🔭 I’m currently working on **freelance of graphic design and IT support**